-This is a good full-court drill that emphasizes transition offense and defense as well as conditioning.
-The players like running this drill.
-You need a minimum of twelve players to do this drill, as we will have three 4-man teams.
-It's very helpful if you have three sets of colored shirts.
+This is a good full-court drill that emphasizes transition offense and transition defense as well as conditioning.
+Players and coaches like this drill and we run it nearly every practice.
+You need a minimum of twelve players, as we will have three 4-man teams.
+It helps if you have three sets of colored shirts.

 See the diagrams below.
-Start with two teams (4 on each team) on one end of the floor.
+Start with two 4-player teams on one end of the floor.
 The coach throws the ball against the backboard, and the team that gets the rebound makes the outlet pass and starts their fast break.
-The four players on defense (green team in diagram A) try to stop the offense in the backcourt, but as soon as the ball cross half-court they are finished.
+The four players on defense (green team in diagram A) try to stop the offense in the backcourt, but as soon as the ball crosses half-court they are finished.

 Two of those four will stay on the floor in the backcourt waiting for the next transition back up the floor (see diagram B).
 The other two exit to wait at sideline at half-court, one on each side of the floor.

 Notice that the offense (diagram B, blue team) advances the ball up the court quickly, trying to score.
 Two defenders (yellow team, diagram B) will be waiting for them, and two additional (yellow) defenders will join in once the ball crosses the half-court line.
 Each of these defenders sprints out and touches the half-court circle, and then sprints in to help the other two defenders.

 So the offense has a brief 4-on-2 advantage and tries to score before the other two defenders arrive.
 On the other hand, the two waiting defenders must learn how to stop the break.
 The top defender stops the ball and the bottom defender defends the paint to prevent inside passing and lay-ups.

 If the blue team turns the ball over, or misses the shot, yellow rebounds and starts their fast break the opposite direction.
 Blue plays defense until the ball reaches half-court, and then the green team takes over, again with the two defenders on the side joining in after the ball crosses half-court.